Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 Many experts say that a food crisis is looming.
 The Earth's population is continuing to grow, but the increase in the amount of food that is available isn't keeping pace.
 We will almost certainly have to turn to nontraditional sources of nourishment for at least some of our calories in the future.
 Insects are a prime candidate for one of these new types of food.

-It's important that people don't collect one of the insects mentioned in this article and eat it without doing further research.
+It's very important that people don't collect one of the insects mentioned in this article and eat it without doing further research.
 Special procedures may be necessary before an insect classified as edible is actually safe to eat.
 Identifying the insect correctly is also important.

 Humans eat all stages of an insect's life cycle—adults, nymphs (immature stages), pupae, and eggs.
 Not all of the life stages of a particular species may be edible, however.
 Today some insects are farmed, but in many countries wild varieties are caught by the local people.
 These may provide an important source of income.